 La Paz has many places to explore but if you feel the urge to “get out of town” we recommend these locations – all easy day trips by car.
-Please refer to the map on the About La Paz page.
+Click on the map on the About La Paz page for a larger version.

 Todos Santos (50 miles south on Highways 1 & 19) is a charming Pueblo Magico (magic town) located about half way between La Paz and Cabo San Lucas.
 Follow Highway 1 out of town but bear right at the “Y” south of San Pedro.
 (The sign indicates that Cabo San Lucas is in both directions – be sure you take the right-hand exit.)
 Your drive to Todos Santos will take you diagonally across the peninsula, from the placid Sea of Cortez to the much wilder (and colder) Pacific Ocean.

 At the turn of the century, Todos Santos was the site of a major sugar cane industry but today it’s home to many art galleries, gift shops and seasonal expats.
 In the downtown area you will find Hotel California and several other excellent places to enjoy lunch or a beverage.

 Just south of Todos Santos is the small community of Pescadero, which is also the surfing capitol of Baja California Sur.
 In Pescadero, don’t miss Baja Beans, a right turn at the OXXO store.
 The owners import and roast some of the best coffee around!